GiovanniSalmeri/yellow-qrcode/README.md

 The following arguments are available, all are optional:

 `Content` = content of the QR code, wrap into quotes if there are spaces; if omitted, the address of the current page is used
-`Label` = label of the QR code, wrap multiple words into quotes
+`Label` = label of the QR code, wrap multiple words into quotes, put the link text, if any, into `|`
 `Style` = style, e.g. `left`, `center`, `right`
 `Size` = QR code width and height in pixel